 - In the Rebuild of Evangelion English dubs, recorded more than a decade later, Spencer pitches his voice noticeably higher.
 It's especially apparent when comparing his lines in the first scenes with their equivalents in TV episode 1, when the English VAs were just getting the feel of the characters.

 - A variation: Batman, though an adult, is defined by his single great childhood trauma.
 It's what drives him for the rest of his life.
-He never had to worry about security, because his parents were billionaires who left him everything, but he was ten, and his only remaining parental guidance came from someone who was as much servant as authority figure.
-In a recent comic, on a date, his date was tiptoeing around the issue... and the art is laid out in such a fashion that when he says he "got over it", even if it this weren't a Batman book, the reader would know he was lying.
-Also, unlike most modern rich characters' parents, who tend to be distant in order to grant as much sympathy as possible to the character in question (or at least excuse the fact that they're a raging Jerkass), young Bruce Wayne's parents appeared to be very involved in his upbringing — for one thing, they were shot on the way home from a family outing.
-Generally, it seems that if your incredibly rich parents are also incredibly good parents, they're going to die.
-If they're distant, they're probably going to live and be a constant obstacle.
-If not outright evil.
+He never had to worry about security, because his parents were billionaires who left him everything, but he was still eight, and his only remaining parental guidance came from someone who was as much servant as authority figure.
+In one comic, on a date, his date was tiptoeing around the issue... and the art is laid out in such a fashion that when he says he "got over it", even if it this weren't a Batman book, the reader would know he was lying.
+Also, unlike most modern rich characters' parents, who tend to be distant in order to grant as much sympathy as possible to the character in question (or at least excuse the fact that they're a raging Jerkass), young Bruce Wayne's parents appeared to be very involved in his upbringing, ensuring he would become a good man.
+Bruce's aloof nature tends to be more of a defense mechanism (and it's implied that he has seen a lot of the darker stuff on his path to becoming Batman.)

 - The Harry Potter series is particularly impressive in its usage and slow transition out of this trope: in the first book, being shunned by the student body over losing 150 points for being out of bounds at night is one of the most devastating pre-climax things to happen to the heroes, and them running back to their dorm while being chased by the caretaker is a heart-thumpingly suspenseful sequence.
 Fast-forward to book five, where no one gives a flying fuck about points, Harry is shunned by the student body for being on the wrong side of a massive political propaganda campaign due to impending war, and a full-blown La Résistance is taking place within the school walls.
 The emotional weight and narrative significance given to those events, in their respective books, is roughly the same.